SecretFoundation/SNIPs/SNIP-721.md

 | token_approvals                       | array of [Snip721Approval (see above)](#snipapproval) | List of approvals for this token                                                       | no       |

 ### ApprovedForAll
 ApprovedForAll displays all the addresses that have approval to transfer all of the specified owner's tokens.
-This is provided to comply with CW-721 specification, but because approvals are private on  Secret Network, if the `owner`'s viewing key is not provided, no approvals will be displayed.
+This is provided to comply with CW-721 specification, but because approvals are private on  Secret Network, if the `owner`'s viewing key is not provided, no approvals should be displayed.
 For a more complete list of inventory-wide approvals, the owner should use [InventoryApprovals](#inventoryapprovals) which also includes view_owner and view_private_metadata approvals.

 ##### Request
 ```